Conference

 Diane Allton – Organisation Development Manager and Analogue Alchemist

-In a world of digital this and AI that, this low-fidelity, digital-free session offers an opportunity to create magical connection, spark creative thinking and embrace analogue experiments.
+In a world of digital this and AI that, this low-fidelity, digital-free session drew colleagues together to create magical connection, spark creative thinking and embrace analogue experiments.
+Delegates were invited to work on genuine organisational challenges as teams of analogue AI agents, incorporating group work, ideation stations and chocolate.

 John Herring, Director in integrated care

-This session will focus squarely on OD's place in the 10 year plan: exploring what organisation development and design can bring to organisations, systemic working and the future of health and care.
+This session focused squarely on OD's place in the 10 year plan: exploring what organisation development and design can bring to organisations, systemic working and the future of health and care.

 Naja Felter, Senior Consultant, and Kiran Chauhan, Senior Consultant, The King’s Fund

-In this interactive session, Naja and Kiran will introduce findings from the action research project they convened in 2024/25 which aimed to revisit Isabel Menzies Lyth’s ideas about social defences and the containment of organisational anxiety.
-Phase two of this work is now underway, and they will explore the role of OD practitioners in working with these ideas in highly managerialist environments.
+In this interactive session, Naja and Kiran introduced findings from the action research project they convened in 2024/25 which aimed to revisit Isabel Menzies Lyth’s ideas about social defences and the containment of organisational anxiety.
+Phase two of this work is now underway, and they explored the role of OD practitioners in working with these ideas in highly managerialist environments.

 Rethinking contracting, let's have a cuppa instead